-In-office general anesthesia has proven an useful and cost-effective means to assist phobic patients, those afraid of the dentist, the behaviorally or medically challenged, as well as those with gagging problems, so these patients can receive dental care.
+In-office general anesthesia has proven a useful and cost-effective means to assist phobic patients, those afraid of the dentist, the behaviorally or medically challenged, as well as those with gagging problems, so these patients can receive dental care.

 General Anesthesia Dentistry

-While it is generally accepted that the prevalence of dental caries is decreasing, there remain an important group of adults who have high treatment needs and for whom general anaesthesia provides a useful treatment option.
-The general anesthesia or sleep dentistry approach to pain management in dentistry includes pharmacological techniques that are used to modify anxiety and pain in the dental patient.
+While it is generally accepted that the prevalence of dental caries is decreasing, there remain an important group of adults who have high treatment needs and for whom general anesthesia provides a useful treatment option.
+The general anesthesia or sleep dentistry approach pain management in dentistry includes pharmacological techniques that are used to modify anxiety and pain in the dental patient.

 Although most patients can be successfully treated without its use, general anesthesia has been an important part of dentistry since the 1840s.
 The general anesthesia that's used in dentistry is typically less invasive than its use in the rest of the medical world; unlike with other types of surgery, oral, periodontal and implant surgeries do not typically require the use of paralytic drugs and consequently can be administered without the additional use of an intubation tube that facilitates breathing.